graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

-This leads to non-sensical mutations that are totally valid, like an animal that is both a `Cat` and a `Dog`
+This allows non-sensical mutations to pass GraphQL validation, for example representing an animal that is both a `Cat` and a `Dog`.

 ```graphql
 mutation {